BrianLusina/PythonSnips/pysnips/object_oriented/shape/README.md

 Hints:

-Use def methodName(self) to define a method.
+Use def methodName(cls) to define a method.